usgs/pubs-services/README.md

 [![Build Status](https://travis-ci.org/usgs/pubs-services.svg?branch=master)](https://travis-ci.org/usgs/pubs-services)

 ## Development
-This is a Spring Batch/Boot project.
-All of the normal caveats relating to a Spring Batch/Boot application apply.
+This is a Spring Boot project.
+All of the normal caveats relating to a Spring Boot application apply.

 ### Dependencies
 This application utilizes a PostgreSQL database.